 - a.
 Replacement of wheel assemblies. - b.
 Replacement of simple emergency equipment that is easily accessible. - c.
 Replacement of ovens, boilers and beverage makers. - d.
 Replacement of external lights. - e.
 Replacement of passenger and cabin crew seats, seat belts and harnesses. - f.
 Simple replacement of overhead storage compartment doors and cabin furnishing items. - g.
 Replacement of static wicks. - h.
 Replacement of aircraft main and APU aircraft batteries. - i.
-Replacement of inflight entertainment system components other than but excluding public address. - j.
+Replacement of inflight entertainment system components other than public address. - j.
 The de-activation only of sub-systems and aircraft components as permitted by the operator's minimum equipment list where such de-activation is agreed by CAA as a simple task. - k.
-Re-setting of tripped circuit breakers under the guidance of maintenance control. - I. Any other simple task as agreed by the CAA as a simple task for a particular aircraft type. only where it is agreed that the task is simple. - 5.
-The authorisation should have a finite life of twelve months subject to satisfactory re-current training on the applicable aircraft type.
+Re-setting of tripped circuit breakers under the guidance of maintenance control.

+- I. Any other task agreed by the CAA as a simple task for a particular aircraft type. - 5.
+The authorisation should have a finite life of twelve months subject to satisfactory recurrent training on the applicable aircraft type.